-Capital borrowing

-71. The treatment of Private Finance Initiative, Public Private Partnership and Non-Profit Distributing (NPD) investment projects in the Consolidated Accounts is based on accounting standards.
-The Scottish Government has applied the correct accounting treatment and such projects are generally treated as 'on-balance sheet' capital investment in the accounts.

-72. In 2015, the Office for National Statistics decided that the Aberdeen Western Peripheral Route, which was a Scottish NPD investment project, (AWPR) should be classified as a public sector project in the National Accounts.
+- 72. The treatment of Private Finance Initiative, Public Private Partnership and Non-Profit Distributing (NPD) investment projects in the Consolidated Accounts is based on accounting standards.
+The Scottish Government has applied the correct accounting treatment and such projects are generally treated as 'on-balance sheet' capital investment in the accounts. - 73.
+In July 2015, the Office for National Statistics decided that the Aberdeen Western Peripheral Route, which was a Scottish NPD investment project, (AWPR) should be classified as a public sector project in the National Accounts.
 In accordance with HM Treasury Consolidated Budgeting Guidance, budget treatment of these projects is determined by their position in the National Accounts.
-In view of the similarities in the structures of the funding models, the Scottish Government adopted a similar budget treatment for three further projects (Edinburgh Sick Kids Hospital, Dumfries & Galloway Royal Infirmary and the National Blood Centre).
-The effect of this was to require HM Treasury capital budget cover at the point of initial investment, rather than revenue budget cover for the annual payments over the lifetime of the contract.

-73. This resulted in charges against fiscal DEL budgets which required to be managed within budget limits.
-This meant that initial spending plans had to be modified to accommodate NPD expenditure within overall annual budget limits.
-In 2016/17, the Scottish Government agreed with HM Treasury that it could record these amounts against its capital borrowing limit of £333 million.
-The Scottish Government used the total amount of £333 million for this purpose.
-Although this did not result in actual borrowing, it removed the Scottish Government's power to borrow for capital purposes in 2016/17.

-74. Looking ahead the draft Scottish budget estimates further capital spending of £190 million for these four projects in 2017/18.
+In November 2016, the ONS confirmed a similar classification for three further projects (Edinburgh Sick Kids Hospital, Dumfries & Galloway Royal Infirmary and the National Blood Centre).
+This classification means that capital budget cover is required at the point of initial investment, rather than revenue budget cover for the annual payments over the lifetime of the contract. - 74.
+This resulted in charges against fiscal DEL budgets which required to be managed within budget limits.
+This meant that spending plans had to accommodate NPD expenditure within overall annual budget limits.
+In both 2015/16 and 2016/17, the Scottish Government agreed with HM Treasury that it could record these amounts against its capital borrowing limit.
+In 2016/17, the Scottish Government used its total capital borrowing limit of £333 million for this purpose.
+Although this did not result in actual borrowing, it removed the Scottish Government's power to borrow for capital purposes in 2016/17. - 75.
+Looking ahead the draft Scottish budget estimates further capital spending of £190 million for these four projects in 2017/18.
 In March 2017, HM Treasury informed the Scottish Government that any capital pressures arising from NPD projects as a result of the ONS classification would have to be absorbed within capital DEL limits with capital borrowing powers to be used as intended.
 The additional capital borrowing powers introduced in 2017/18 from the Scotland Act 2016 provides the Scottish Government with more flexibility in responding to spending pressures across its capital programme.